pavanputhra/dockdj/README.md

 After editing these two files appropriately run following command to setup server.
 This will install docker in Ubuntu servers if not already installed.

-    $ django_up setup
+    $ dockdj setup

 To deploy the django app run following.

-    $ django_up deploy
+    $ dockdj deploy

 This will create docker image of your Django app.
-Runs the Django app using [gunicorn](https://gunicorn.org/) and binds the port to the port specified in `django_up.yaml`.
+Runs the Django app using [gunicorn](https://gunicorn.org/) and binds the port to the port specified in `dockdj.yaml`.